Build System

 • GocciaREPL accepts --multifile for symmetry but ignores it (the REPL takes no file arguments).

-Combining with other flags. --source-map=<file> is rejected with --multifile for the same reason as the bundler's --output=<file> — a single source-map output cannot represent multiple section sources.
-All other flags compose normally, including --jobs for parallel section dispatch and goccia.json integration via "multifile": true.
+Combining with other options. --source-map=<file> is rejected with --multifile for the same reason as the bundler's --output=<file> — a single source-map output cannot represent multiple section sources.
+All other options compose normally, including --jobs for parallel section dispatch and goccia.json integration via "multifile": true.

 Configuration File (goccia.json)#